tirith-tech/dlc-oracle/README.md

 First, install [Go](https://golang.org/doc/install).

 Second, you will need to install [MongoDB](https://docs.mongodb.com/manual/installation/).
 Community Edition is sufficient.
 For an easier time working with the database, you may also want to install [Robo3T](https://robomongo.org/download).
+<br><br>
 Next, clone the repo:

 ```
 go get github.com/tirith-oracle/dlc-oracle
 ```

-Next, you will need to install the dependencies:
+Then, you will need to install the dependencies from the root directory:

 ```
 go mod download
 ```

-Last, from the root of run:
+Finally, run:

 ```
 go run main.go